 Insights // // LITIGATION ALERT: TEXAS INSURANCE LAW UPDATE — Is the Duty to Indemnify dependent on the Duty to Defend?//

 Kane Russell Coleman Logan is a full-service law firm with offices in Dallas and Houston.
-Formed in 1992 with 5 lawyers, today KRCL employs more than 70 attorneys.
-The Firm provides professional services for clients ranging from Fortune 500 companies to medium-sized public and private companies to entrepreneurs.
+Formed in 1992, the Firm provides professional services for clients ranging from Fortune 500 companies to medium-sized public and private companies to entrepreneurs.
 KRCL handles transactional, litigation and bankruptcy matters in Texas and throughout the country.